Canva Review: Is It The Best Design Tool for Non-Designers?

 What is Canva?

-Canva is an online cloud-based application that simplifies visual design work through an intuitive drag-and-drop editor.
+Canva is an online cloud-based application that simplifies visual content design work through an intuitive interface and drag-and-drop editor (see Canva vs Piktochart).
 The tool comes with pre-built templates, stock images, layouts, fonts, vector graphics, and illustrations that you can use for your projects.

-One of the most attractive things about Canva is that it’s totally FREE to use – though it does use a freemium model that restricts some of its best features to paying customers.
+One of the most attractive things about Canva is that it's totally FREE plan is amazing – though it does use a freemium model that restricts some of its best features to paying customers.

 Similar to the difference between buying a DVD or paying a monthly subscription for Netflix, you can purchase individual items like photos a la carte in Canva or opt for a subscription to Canva Pro.

-Either way, if all you need is some basic design and image creation, Canva is MUCH more cost effective than pricey photo editing and vector graphics programs like Adobe Photoshop and Adobe Illustrator.
-These programs are much more sophisticated, but they can take months to learn how to use – and they just don’t come with the wealth of stock photos and vector graphics that you can get right in Canva.
+Either way, if all you need is some basic design and image creation, Canva is MUCH more cost-effective than pricey photo editing and vector graphics tools from an Adobe creative cloud subscription for Adobe Photoshop, Adobe Illustrator, or even Pixelmator Pro.
+These programs are much more sophisticated, but they can take months to learn how to use – and they just don't come with the wealth of free photos and vector graphics that you can get right in Canva.

 Who is Canva for?